brianpeiris/hubs-reticulum-modules/README.md

 The PageController module is notable in that it acts as a fallback to endpoints that are not explicitly defined in the Route module.
 It handles the rendering of all of Hubs' HTML pages, and injects relevant headers, meta data, configuration data, and extra content into those pages.
 The PageController also includes a basic CORS proxy for proxying content from the web, when importing it into a Hubs room, and a proxy to an image resizing service.
 The module also handles static assets, and configurable assets.

+## PageOriginWarmer

+The PageOriginWarmer module is used to retrieve and cache a list of well-known static assets, mostly HTML pages, for the Hubs client.
+The pages are also split into two chunks, at the point where meta tags should be inserted.

 ## MediaResolver

 The MediaResolver module is used to retrieve metadata about media from across the web.
 MediaResolver will attempt to resolve media for a set of well-known media sources, or fallback to [Open Graph](https://ogp.me/) image meta data, or finally a screenshot of the given URL.
 In most cases, MediaResolver does not return the media itself, just metadata about media that is available at the URL.